graeme-a-stewart/atlasgit/README.md

 for importing into git.

-`nicostags.py` - Parses NICOS tag archive files to obtain the SVN tag content of releases to import into git (works
+`nicostags.py` - Parses NICOS tag archive files to obtain the SVN tag content of releases to import into git

 `asvn2git.py` - Imports a set of SVN tags into a git repository, placing them on
 special import branches